Skip to main content

 Abstract

-Patients in costume at the Jewish Consumptives' Relief Society (JCRS).
-They may have been part of a party or play.
+Portrait of Israel Friedman, former Executive Director of the Jewish Consumptives' Relief Society (JCRS).
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
 The sanatorium was located on West Colfax Avenue just outside of Denver.

 Item